Benjamin Brandreth

-Benjamin Brandreth (June 23, 1809 – February 18, 1880) was a British-American businessman.
+Benjamin Brandreth (June 23, 1809 – February 18, 1880) was a British-American businessman and politician.
 He was a 19th-century pioneer in the early use of mass advertising to build consumer awareness of his product, a purgative that allegedly cured many ills by purging toxins out of the blood.

-Brandreth became a successful and wealthy businessman, bank president, and New York state senator.
+He became a successful and wealthy businessman, bank president, and New York State Senator.

-Biography
+Early life

-Brandreth was born at Newtown, Derbyshire on June 23, 1809, the son of William Holmes (1775–1809) and Ann née Brandreth (1785–1877).
-His father abandoned the family while Benjamin was young so he was raised by his mother and maternal grandfather William Brandreth (1743–1828), whose surname he adopted.
+Brandreth was born at Newtown, Derbyshire, on June 23, 1809, the son of William Holmes (1775–1809) and Ann née Brandreth (1785–1877).
+His father abandoned the family while Benjamin was young, so he was raised by his mother and maternal grandfather William Brandreth (1743–1828), whose surname he adopted.

 His cousin was Joseph Brandreth (1748–1815), whose family remained at their ancestral seat in North West England, descending in the senior line via James Watson-Gandy-Brandreth (1908–2008), now being represented by his great-nephew Mark Watson-Gandy.

+Business career

 Brandreth's Pills

 Brandreth emigrated to the United States in 1835 with his three children shortly after the death of his second wife, Harriet Smallpage, hoping to find a bigger market than he had in England for his "Vegetable Universal Pill" invented by his grandfather, William Brandreth.
 The formula was a powerful cathartic and played off the popular notion that impurity of the blood was the source of many ills.

-Establishing himself on Hudson Street in New York City, Brandreth eventually found success marketing his pills prompting a move to a larger facility which he built at Sing Sing (later Ossining, New York) in 1838.
+Establishing himself on Hudson Street in New York City, Brandreth eventually found success marketing his pills, prompting a move to a larger facility which he built at Sing Sing (later Ossining, New York) in 1836.

 Brandreth was a pioneer in using the then-infant technique of mass advertising in building brand awareness to create a mass market for his product.
-Brandreth created and published a wide variety of advertising material for his pills, including a 224-page tome entitled The Doctrine of Purgation, Curiosities from Ancient and Modern Literature, from Hippocrates and Other Medical Writers.
+He created and published a wide variety of advertising material for his pills, including a 224-page tome entitled The Doctrine of Purgation, Curiosities from Ancient and Modern Literature, from Hippocrates and Other Medical Writers.
 His advertising copy had a distinctly literary flavor which found favor with the public.
 Brandreth widely distributed his books and pamphlets throughout the country as well as taking copious advertising space in newspapers.

-Eventually his pills became one of the best selling patent medicines in the United States. "…A congressional committee in 1849 reported that Brandreth was the nation's largest proprietary advertiser… Between 1862 and 1863 Brandreth's average annual gross income surpassed $600,000…" For fifty years Brandreth's name was a household word in the United States.
-Indeed, the Brandreth pills were so well known they received mention in Edgar Allan Poe's satirical story "Some Words with a Mummy", Herman Melville's classic Moby-Dick, and P. T. Barnum's book The Humbugs of the World.
+Eventually his pills became one of the best-selling patent medicines in the United States.
+A congressional committee in 1849 reported that Brandreth was the nation's largest proprietary advertiser.
+Between 1862 and 1863, Brandreth's average annual gross income surpassed $600,000.

+For fifty years, Brandreth's name was a household word in the United States.
+Indeed, the Brandreth pills were so well known they received mention in Edgar Allan Poe's satirical story "Some Words with a Mummy," Herman Melville's classic Moby-Dick, and P. T. Barnum's book The Humbugs of the World.

 The Brandreth Pill Factory complex was added to the National Register of Historic Places in 1980.